whidbeywaterfilters

 – Decide on the direction of flow.

+Although it doesn’t matter if the electrode chambers are horizontal, vertical, or diagonal, strongly consider plumbing this assembly as described here and as illustrated by the pictures in the gallery.
+This is the most efficient way to set up your chamber assembly.
 Water comes from the source, enters the titanium assembly from the bottom, and returns entering the copper assembly from above and flowing to the house from the bottom.
 The reason for this is that incoming raw water can be sampled before entering the first component, and pure filtered water can be sampled immediately after exiting the copper chambers.
 Each drain is directly below each chamber, making it easy to shut off and drain the chambers for routine cleaning.
 By positioning the by-pass directly beneath these assemblies, the customer has the ability to manage all valves for the entire system conveniently at the same location.

 – Mount the chamber brackets